'Exotics aren't evil': Protesters gather to stop removal of trees on Ōwairaka/Mt Albert

 Protest claims 'a bit rich'

-Hawke, who grew up in Mt Albert and has ties to many Tāmaki iwi, said she understood the concerns, but that residents needed to be better informed of the area's history.

-"It is quite a slap in the face, like they've just ignored all of the history of the area.
+"It is quite a slap in the face, just ignored all of the history of the area.
 Māori were never consulted about Ōwairaka [when it was mined].

 "Meanwhile, the authority has gone through all of the consultation processes required of it, done all of the proper assessments."